1099 form: What is it used for?

 • Income tracking: Used to remind freelancers to report incomes annually so that taxes may be paid.

-Different types of 1099 forms
+What different types of 1099 forms exist?

 1099 forms of different types are used to report different types of income to the Internal Revenue Service.